saphiraaa/NetherMath/README.md

 `python3 nethermath.py`

-Enter the number of yout desired operator.
+Enter the number of your desired operator.

 ## Features